 You must still ensure that you meet the standards of your airline and any countries through which you transit.

-How To Extend Student Visa
+How To Extend a Student Visa

 If a student’s current student visa expires before the end of the course, they must apply for an Australian student visa extension.
-This could be due to a variety of factors such as course deferment, decreased study load, failed subjects, extended research application time, or enrollment in a new course.
+This could be due to a variety of factors, such as course deferment, decreased study load, failed subjects, extended research application time, or enrollment in a new course.

 If your visa expires before you finish your course, you must apply for a new student visa with the Department of Home Affairs before your existing visa expires.